 - a.
 Cumulative and/or redeemable preference shares with maturity of five years and above. - b.
 Subordinated term debt fully paid up with a maturity of more than 5 years; unsecured and subordinated to the claim of other creditors, free of restrictive clauses and not redeemable before maturity.
 Since, subordinated term debt is not normally available to participate in the losses; the amount eligible for inclusion in the capital adequacy calculations is limited to 50% of core capital.
 Moreover, to reflect the diminishing value of these instruments as a continuing source of strength, a cumulative discount (amortization) factor of 20% per annum shall be applied for capital adequacy computations, during the last 5 years to maturity.
 The banks should obtain written approval of NRB for including any subordinated debt instruments (like Debenture/Bonds) in supplementary (Tier-2) capital. - c.
 Hybrid capital instruments.
 Those instruments which combine certain characteristics of debt and certain characteristics of equity.
 Each such instrument has a particular feature, which can be considered to affect its quality as capital.
-Where these instruments have close similarities to equity, in particular when they are able to support losses on an ongoing basis without triggering liquidation, they may be included in Tier 2 capital. - d.
-General loan loss provision limited to a maximum of 1.25% or total Risk Weighted Exposures.
-The loan loss provision in respect of the rescheduled/restructured loans and specific loan loss provision in respect of Non Performing Assets shall not be included under this category.
+Where these instruments have close similarities to equity, in particular when they are able to support losses on an ongoing basis without triggering liquidation, they may be included in Tier 2 capital with approval from Nepal Rastra Bank. - d.
+General loan loss provision limited to a maximum of 1.25% of total Risk Weighted Exposures.
+General loan loss provision refers to the provisions created in respect of Pass Loans only and it does not include provisions of rescheduled/restructured and classified loans.
+The additional loan loss provisions created in respect of Personal Guarantee loans and loans in excess of Single Obligor Limits are specific provisions and hence cannot be included under this category.
+Such provisions however can be deducted from the gross exposures while calculating risk weighted exposures for credit risk.

 However, provisions created in excess of the regulatory requirements or provisions which is not attributable to identifiable losses in any specific loans shall be allowed to be included in the General Loan Loss Provision and shall be eligible for Tier II capital subject to a maximum of 1.25% of total risk weighted exposures.
-Banks shall be required to disclose the cases where additional provisions have been made.

 - e.
-Investment adjustment reserves created as a cushion for adverse price movements in bank's investments. - f.
+Exchange equalization reserves created by banks as a cushion for unexpected losses arising out of adverse movements in foreign currencies. - f.
+Investment adjustment reserves created as a cushion for adverse price movements in bank's investments falling under "Available for Sale" category. - g.
 Revaluation reserves often serve as a cushion against unexpected losses but may not be fully available to absorb unexpected losses due to the subsequent deterioration in market values and tax consequences of revaluation.
-Therefore, revaluation reserves will be eligible up to 50% for treatment as Tier 2 capital and limited to a maximum of 2% of total Tier 2 capital subject to the condition that the reasonableness of the revalued amount is duly certified by the internal auditor of the bank. - g.
-Exchange equalization reserves created by banks as a cushion for unexpected losses arising out of adverse movements in foreign currencies. - h.
-Other reserves - i.
+Therefore, revaluation reserves will be eligible up to 50% for treatment as Tier 2 capital and limited to a maximum of 2% of total Tier 2 capital subject to the condition that the reasonableness of the revalued amount is duly certified by the internal auditor of the bank. - h.
 Any other type of reserves notified by NRB from time to time for inclusion in Tier 2 capital